escapin/CloudStorageSystem/src/README.txt

 How-To run the StorageSystem process:

- 1. Run class de.uni.trier.infsec.functionalities.pki.real.PKIServer
+ 1. Run class de.uni.trier.infsec.functionalities.pki.real.PKIServerApp

     This starts the public key environment which is needed for registration and lookup of public and verification keys.
-The PKIServer stores the registered keys at %TEMP%/evoting_server.db - if you want to delete registered keys, you will have to delete this file.
+The PKIServer stores the registered keys at %TEMP%/CloudStorage/PKI_server.db - if you want to delete registered keys, you will have to delete this file.

- 2. Run class de.uni.trier.infsec.protocols.smt_voting.ServerRegisterStandalone
+ 2. Run class de.uni.trier.infsec.cloudStorage.ServerRegisterApp

-    This will run the servers registration process.
-Server will register its keys at the PKI environment and store the serialized keys to folder %TEMP%/smtvote
+    This will run the server registration process.
+Server will register its keys at the PKI environment and store the serialized keys to folder %TEMP%/CloudStorage/server.info

- 3. Run class de.uni.trier.infsec.protocols.smt_voting.ServerStandalone
+ 3. Run class de.uni.trier.infsec.cloudStorage.ServerApp

-    The server will read the stored credentials and start listening for votes
+    The server will process the client requests (store, retrieve or provide last counter).

- 4. Run class de.uni.trier.infsec.protocols.smt_voting.BulletinBoardRegisterStandalone
+ 4. Run class de.uni.trier.infsec.cloudStorage.UserRegisterApp
+	with parameter <user_id [int]>

-    This will run the bulletin boards registration process.
-It will register it�s keys at the PKI environment and store the serialized keys to folder %TEMP%/smtvote
+    This will run registration process for the user with that user_id.
+It will register its keys at the PKI environment and store the serialized keys to folder %TEMP%/CluodStorag/user$(user_id).info

+ 5a.
+Run class de.uni.trier.infsec.cloudStorage.ClientStoreApp
+	with paramters <user_id [int]> <label [String]> <msg [String]>

+    To allow an user to store a message on the server under a specific label.

- 5. Run class de.uni.trier.infsec.protocols.smt_voting.BulletinBoardStandalone
+5b.
+Run class de.uni.trier.infsec.cloudStorage.ClientRetrieveApp

-    This will run the bulletin board.
-It will keep listening for messages from the server and for requests for its content

-6.1.
-In order to submit a vote, you first have to register the voter
-    by running class de.uni.trier.infsec.protocols.smt_voting.VoterRegisterStandalone
-    with parameter <voter-id> which is expected as number in range 0 to 49

-    After registration is finished, the generated keys get stored to folder %TEMP%/smtvote

-6.2.
-For sending the vote to the server, the voter has to be
-    registered (6.1) and the credential is expected to be stored in the folder %TEMP%/smtvote

-    To vote, run class
-    de.uni.trier.infsec.protocols.smt_voting.VoterVoteStandalone with
-    parameters <vote> <voter-id>

-    Here the vote is expected as a two-digit HEX string 00 or 01, the ID is expected as number in range 0 to 49

-    After all votes have been cast, the server automatically posts it�s content and the result to the bulletin board and terminates.

- 7. By running class de.uni.trier.infsec.protocols.smt_voting.BulletinBoardRequestTool,
-    the bulletin board will send its content and the request tool will print this content as hex to the shell.
+	with paramters <user_id [int]> <label [String]>

+    To allow an user to retrieve the message stored on the server under the specific label.